jianfch/stable-ts/README.md

     token_step : int, default 100
         Max number of tokens to align each pass.
 Use higher values to reduce chance of misalignment. original_split : bool, default False
         Whether to preserve the original segment groupings.
-Segments are spit by line break if ``text`` is plain-text. max_word_dur : float or None, default 3.0
+Segments are split by line breaks if ``text`` is plain-text. max_word_dur : float or None, default 3.0
         Global maximum word duration in seconds.
 Re-align words that exceed the global maximum word duration. word_dur_factor : float or None, default 2.0